 Live Nation announced via a Friday afternoon press release that it had come to a settlement agreement with Complete Entertainment Resources Group, Inc. and related entities formerly known as Songkick.
 Live Nation acquired assets including what was formerly Songkick’s ticketing commerce platform, API applications and patent portfolio.

 Songkick, which offered both a music discover app and a fan club ticketing platform, sued Live Nation alleging anti-competitive practices and illegal access to proprietary company information in federal court.
-The core of the case centered around a former Crowdsurge employee who allegedly used still-working access to the company’s system to brief Ticketmaster’s top executives on their nascent competitor.
+The core of the case centered around a former Crowdsurge employee working at Ticketmaster who allegedly used still-working access to the company’s system to brief Ticketmaster’s top executives on their nascent competitor.
 (Songkick had purchased Crowdsurge after the employee in question had left the company).

 Last summer, Songkick sold its music discovery platform to WMG.
 In October, it shuttered its ticketing operation, but kept afloat the lawsuit alleging Ticketmaster had used its illegally-obtained knowledge of Songkick/Crowdsurge’s model to unfairly compete for artists.